A bit about the band….

 Excerpt from the HOBO A – Z of Coventry Bands.….

 Who or what are 20 Days?
 Well, it all started in 1978 in Coventry, when three 13 year old school boys, John, Simon & Peter formed a band called The Shades.
-With one cheap electric guitar, one even cheaper classical guitar and a cardboard box for a drum, they made tapes in bedrooms, playing I am the Walrus and A Day in the Life, soon writing their own songs, influenced by the Beatles & Syd Barrett.
+With one cheap electric guitar, one classical guitar and a cardboard box for a drum, they made tapes in bedrooms.
+They were soon writing their own songs, influenced by the Beatles and Syd Barrett.

 By Sept 1980 they were old enough to play the local pubs.

-Graham Hopkins, became their manager, arranging their first studio demo with Johnny Rivers at Woodbine Studios in Leamington Spa and live gigs in town (just before it became a Ghost Town!)
-Their biggest gig was another charity gig, supporting the Reluctant Stereotypes at the Lanchester Polytechnic (Coventry University now) in 1981, which went so well that bass player Martin left the band the very next day!
-The lads reverted to a 3 piece once more, Simon taking over on bass and spent a long time working on new songs and arranging their trousers.
-They returned to the studio in 1983, this time to the newly opened Cabin Studios, with ex Reluctant Stereotype Paul Sampson producing.
+Graham Hopkins, became their manager, arranging their first studio demo with Johnny Rivers at Woodbine Studios in Leamington Spa.
+Their biggest gig was supporting the Reluctant Stereotypes at the Lanchester Polytechnic (Coventry University now) in 1981.
+This went so well that bass player Martin left the band the very next day!
+Reverting to a 3 piece once more with Simon taking over on bass they worked on new songs.
+In 1983 The band went into the newly opened Cabin Studios, with ex Reluctant Stereotype Paul Sampson producing.

 They were so polite that they were soon signed to the in-house label, Sonar records in 1984, releasing one 12″ vinly EP Freefall in 1985, which was favourably reviewed in NME & Zigzag and received airplay from good old John Peel on his late night BBC Radio One show (thanks John, wherever you are).
 Regular gigs with mates like the Furious Apples & the Giraffes, brought them a reputation as one of the best live bands in town.